 Arguably one of the most famous card games you can play, blackjack (known as 21 to many people) is also one of the first games many card players learn.
 A simple game and the basics of the game can be mastered in just a few minutes if you don’t know how to play it.
+Every casino online is offering blackjack.
+Good casinos for UK players are Casilando or Casumo.

 This guide has been designed to give players a helping hand in that department, so read if you want to learn a little bit more about this magical game, where it comes from and how it is played.
 Roulette is also a very popular casino game.